 One of the most defining sights in Washington is Mt.
-Rainier and Mounthaven Resort is your home for Rainier adventures.
+Rainier, and Mounthaven Resort is your home for Rainier adventures.
 This shaded campground provides you with full utility hookups as well as Wi-Fi access.
-The showers, restrooms and laundry facilities are located within the central area of the park and ready for your use.
-The whole site is surrounded by towering cedars, maples, and alders and it’s not too uncommon to spot wildlife right from your site.
+The showers, restrooms, and laundry facilities are located within the central area of the park and ready for your use.
+The entire site is surrounded by towering cedars, maples, and alders and it’s not too uncommon to spot wildlife right from your site.

 Elwha Dam RV Park: Port Angeles

 Elwha Dam RV Park jokingly refers to itself as the “Best RV Park next to a Dam Site,” but this is a great park for local access to Washington’s best attractions.
 RV sites come with full utility hookups along with free Wi-Fi throughout the park.
 The restrooms, showers and laundry facilities are kept clean and sparkling for your enjoyment.
 A camp store supplies you with firewood, propane, and some RV parts.
 The whole campground is shaded by massive trees and patrolled by security 24/7.

 The Port Angeles area is home to some spectacular sights and sounds.
 Olympic National Park is nearby and open for hiking, biking, or scenic drives with its coastal areas and dense old growth forests.
 Some of the best attractions in Olympic include Hurricane Ridge, Lake Crescent, the Sol Duc region, Madison Falls and the Elwha River.
 It’ll be difficult to run out things to do at Olympic National Park.